raphaelquast/EOmaps/docs/api.rst

 .. admonition:: Map-features and colorbars are layer-sensitive!

-    Features, datasets, colormaps etc. added to a ``Maps`` object are only visible if the associated layer is visible!
+    Features, datasets, colorbars etc. added to a ``Maps`` object are only visible if the associated layer is visible!
     To manually switch between layers, use ``m.show_layer("the layer name")``, call ``m.show()`` or have a look at the :ref:`utility` and the :ref:`companion_widget`.

 .. code-block:: python